caotic123/Fun-axioms-experiments/README.md

 # Fun-axioms-experiments

-Just deciding about types equality using cardinality using a weak version of the excluded middle.
+Just deciding about types equality using cardinality with a weak version of the excluded middle.